thinkmassive/lndreviews/index.md

 - To suggest a PR, please DM @lucasdcf on [Slack](https://lightning.engineering/slack.html), IRC, or Twitter.
-- If you'd like to host a meeting, look at the [information for meeting hosts](https://github.com/lndreviews/website/blob/master/CONTRIBUTING.md) and contact lucasdcf on on [Slack](https://lightning.engineering/slack.html), IRC, or Twitter.
+- If you'd like to host a meeting, look at the [information for meeting hosts](https://github.com/lndreviews/website/blob/master/CONTRIBUTING.md) and contact lucasdcf on [Slack](https://lightning.engineering/slack.html) or Twitter.

 ## Recent Meetings